iamniche-too/fs-kafka-k8s/README.md

 This is a message
 ...

 IMPORTANT NOTE: Kafka will error with LEADER_NOT_AVAILABLE if the topic does not exist.
-But it still should work ;) You could always create the topic first...
+But it still should work ;) You could always create the topic first.

 To used the (throttled) python consumer and producers use the following: